preetparmar/Data-Visualization/Financial Statistics using Excel/README.md

   - Creating Custom Speed Gauge Visual
   - Using custom design for standout visuals

-The excel file is currently locked, if you would like editing permissions then feel free to contact me.
+The excel file is currently locked, if you would like to have editing permissions then feel free to contact me.

 ---